 - Reviewing the results.

 - Adding or removing training phrases in the intents as needed.
-Adding or removing positive/negative learnings in the articles as needed.

-To train a knowledge base
+To tune a knowledge base

 A knowledge base search is performed using a specified "search mode."
 The search mode determines the type of search.
 Possible modes include: